Joe Billy McDade: Education and career

-Born in Bellville, Texas, McDade received a Bachelor of Science degree in Economics, with Honors, in 1959, and a Master of Science in Psychology in 1960, both from Bradley University.
+McDade was born in Bellville, Texas.
+He received a Bachelor of Science degree in economics, with honors, in 1959, and a Master of Science in psychology in 1960, both from Bradley University.
 While at Bradley, McDade was part of the All-NIT Basketball Team in 1957 and 1959 as a member of the Bradley University NIT Championship team.
-He earned a Juris Doctor from University of Michigan Law School in 1963.
+He earned a Juris Doctor from the University of Michigan Law School in 1963.

 McDade was a staff attorney in the United States Department of Justice Antitrust Division in Chicago from 1963 to 1965.
 He was an executive trainee at the First Federal Savings and Loan Association of Peoria, Illinois in 1965.
 He was executive director of the Greater Peoria Legal Aid Society from 1965 to 1968.
 He was in private practice in Peoria from 1968 to 1982: first as a partner in Hafele & McDade, P.C., until 1977, then in solo practice until his election as a state judge in 1982.

 Judicial service

-He was an Associate Circuit Judge, Tenth Judicial Circuit, State of Illinois, from 1982 to 1988, then a Circuit Judge, Tenth Judicial Circuit, State of Illinois, from 1988 to 1991.
+State judicial service

+He was an associate circuit judge of the Tenth Judicial Circuit of Illinois from 1982 to 1988.
+In the 1988 election, McDade ran to fill the vacancy left by Stephen J. Covey.
+McDade defeated Democratic candidate Frank E. Hoffman with 79,887 votes to Hoffman's 54,508 votes, and winning four of the five counties in the Tenth Judicial Circuit.
+He then served as a circuit judge of the Tenth Judicial Circuit of Illinois from 1988 to 1991.
+After McDade's confirmation to the federal bench, the Illinois Supreme Court appointed retired Judge James M. Bumgarner of Hennepin as circuit judge effective March 19, 1992, to December 7, 1992.